andreaskoch/dotman/README.md

 	    changes   Show changed files.
 	    deploy    Deploy your modules.
 	    commit    Commit all changes.
+	    push      Push all commits to their remote repository.

 	Options:
 	    whatif    Enable the dry-run mode.
 Only print out what would happen.